Transformation hub for the automotive wiring harness value chain.

 Bridge and hub function

-The core element is the application perspective of the Trafo-Hub-LS.
-The Hub looks at research and development (R&D) projects and other sources of innovation through the eyes of an industry expert rather than as a scientist.
+The core element is the application perspective of the Transformation-Hub-LS.
+The Hub looks at research and development (R&D) projects and other sources of innovation through the eyes of an industry expert rather than a scientist.
 One focus of examination is on the ongoing projects at KoPa 35c.
-However, the consideratio also goes beyond this.
-The Trafo-Hub-LS translates project results into messages and use cases that are understandable and relevant to the industry.
-In addition, the Hub has direct contacts to the companies, so that it can identify concrete implementation potential in dialog and provide important decision-making support for implementation.
+However, the consideration also goes beyond this.
+The Transformation-Hub-LS translates project results into messages and use cases that are understandable and relevant to the industry.
+In addition, the Hub has direct contacts to the companies, so that it can identify concrete implementation potential in dialogue and provide important decision-making support for implementation.
 In this context, the Hub pursues a bridging and a hub function.
-This means that relevant results from R&D are not only transferred into practice, but there is also an active feedback channel.
+This means that relevant results from R&D are not only transferred into practice but there is also an active feedback channel.